-Under the Child Care Licensing Act and the Regulation (CCL Act and Regulation), you have the right to appeal most decisions Children's Services makes.
+Under the Child Care Licensing Act and the Regulation, you have the right to appeal most decisions Children's Services makes.
 These are general guidelines about decisions the appeal panel can and cannot review:

 The appeal panel can review decisions about:

 - changing, not renewing or cancelling a child care licence for a daycare, group family child care, out-of-school care or preschool program

 - the terms and conditions to issue or renew a licence

 - an order made after a child care program inspection